Jean Gol: Leadership within Francophone circles

 Over a long period he was noted for his ability to empathize with local Walloon and Liégeois leaders from diverse political backgrounds, including with veteran Walloon Socialist André Cools; out of these efforts emerged what became known as the 'Colonster' group, which partly proved to be the catalyst for a strengthening of collective Francophone responses by way of counterweight to the increasing influence of Flemish-based parties in Belgium.

 In May 1992, he became president of the PRL, and in 1993, he was one of the architects of the PRL-FDF Federation, in collaboration with Antoinette Spaak.

 Contribution to political theory

 He re-defined the doctrine of social liberalism, which he had already worked on in 1976.

 Jean Gol has voiced his support for Rattachism.

 Death

 He died of a sudden illness in 1995.
 He was succeeded as leader of the PRL by his longstanding party colleague Louis Michel.

+In September 2025, Gol's grave was vandalized with anti-Semitic messages.